(Sub)linear kernels for edge modification problems towards structured graph classes: Quadratic kernel for addition towards trivially perfect graphs

-Recall that trivially perfect graphs are $C_4,P_4$-free graphs.
+The goal of this section is to prove Theorem~\ref{thm:tpadd}.
+Recall that trivially perfect graphs are $(C_4,P_4)$-free graphs.
 In what follows, we refer to induced $P_4$ or $C_4$ of a graph as its \emph{obstructions}.
 We say that a pair $(u,v)$ of vertices is a \emph{diagonal} if $uv \notin E$ and there exists two vertices $a,b$ such that $uavb$ is a $P_4$ or a $C_4$.
 Given a diagonal $(u,v)$, the number of obstructions containing $(u,v)$ is the number of distinct pairs $a,b$ such that $uavb$ is a $P_4$ or a $C_4$.
-Note that every obstruction contains exactly two diagonals, and that any solution must contain at least one of the two diagonals of each obstruction.
+Note that every obstruction contains exactly two diagonals and any solution must contain at least one of the two diagonals of each obstruction.

 We first present a reduction rule that should be applied exhaustively, and then two reduction rules that should be applied once.